AMiBA: Intensity Mapping of Molecular Gas

 The YTLA has been repurposed with the goal of detection and characterization of molecular gas at high redshift through the technique of intensity mapping.
 Molecular gas, which is primarily in the form of the hydrogen molecule H2, is the material from which stars form.
 Understanding the gas content and evolution throughout the history of the Universe informs astronomers about the processes of star formation and galaxy growth.
 Unfortunately, cold H2 is not easily detectable.
 Carbon monoxide (CO) is commonly used as a tracer of H2.

 The YTLA uses the technique of intensity mapping (IM) to study molecular gas.
 Rather than attempting to detect individual, distant and faint galaxies directly, the YTLA measures the statistical properties of many galaxies over a very large volume.
 Although it is much smaller than powerful telescopes such as ALMA and the VLA, the YTLA can provide critical and unique information on galaxy evolution.
 The intensity mapping technique is used over a wide range of wavelengths to study the distant Universe.

 An upgrade of analog and digital infrastructure at the YTLA was necessary to enable IM.
-In particular, a digital correlator based on CASPER technology and the ASIAA-developed 5 GS/s sampler were developed.
+In particular, a digital correlator based on CASPER technology and the ASIAA-developed 5 GS/s sampler was developed.
 The digital correlator produces 2 x 2 GHz bandwidth in each of two polarizations for 7 antennas.